credativ/plutono/docs/sources/auth/azuread.md

    - Note the **OAuth 2.0 token endpoint (v2)**, this is the token URL.

 1. Click **Certificates & secrets** and add a new entry under Client secrets.
-    - Description: Grafana OAuth
+    - Description: Plutono OAuth
     - Expires: Never

 1. Click **Add**, then copy the key value.
 This is the OAuth client secret.

 1. Click **Manifest**.
-   - Add definitions for the required Application Roles for Grafana (Viewer, Editor, Admin).
+   - Add definitions for the required Application Roles for Plutono (Viewer, Editor, Admin).
 Without this configuration, all users will be assigned the Viewer role.
    - Every role requires a unique id.
 On Linux, this can be created with `uuidgen`.
 For example:

         ```json